sensson/docker-magento1/README.md

 </resources>
 ```

-Do not remove the settings completely and leave `local.xml` in place.
+Do not remove the settings completely and always leave `local.xml` in place.
+Once the container starts it will automatically populate all required fields.

 ## Environment variables